 - happy as a clam (surely not all clams are cheerful, especially those who are yanked out of their bed for an impromptu dinner invitation)

-My home continent is host to three species of softshells, all members of the Apalone genus, all aquatic, all shaped like a circle (or at least an oval), all more horizontal than vertical although varying in size and thickness.
+My home continent is host to three species of softshells, all members of the Apalone genus, all aquatic, all circular in shape (or at least an oval), all more horizontal than vertical although varying in size and thickness.

-The six subspecies of spiny softshells (Apalone spinifera) pour across the central U.S. states, spread into Canada (Ontario and Quebec) and dribble into Mexico (Tamaulipas, Nuevo, León, Coahulla, and Chihuaua), yet these solidly midwestern North Americans resemble the European style of round, thin unleavened hotcakes.
+The six subspecies of spiny softshells (Apalone spinifera) pour across the central U.S. states, spread into Canada (Ontario and Quebec) and dribble into Mexico (Tamaulipas, Nuevo, León, Coahulla, and Chihuahua), yet these Midwesterners resemble the European style of round, thin unleavened hotcakes.
 Their common and scientific names refer to pointy cone-shaped knobs on the leading edge of the body’s rim.
-Juveniles and adult males are batter-yellow to olive-green and splattered with espresso spots, while females darken to mottled molasses as they age.
+Juveniles and adult males are batter-yellow to olive-green and splattered with maple syrup brown spots, while females darken to mottled molasses as they age.
 Males widen to salad plate circumference of 5 to 9½ inches (13-24 cm), and you can double that to dinner or large charger plate (9½ to 19 inches or 24-48 cm) for the average size of a female spiny.